HaddonCommunityLearningCentre/HaddonCommunityLearningCentre.github.io/_posts/2014-07-28-apply-first-aid-cert.md

 ---
 layout: post
-title: "Apply First Aid Certificate"
+title: Apply First Aid Certificate
+category:
-category: articles
+  - articles
-tags: [sample-post, readability, test, intro]
+tags:
+  - "sample-post"
+  - readability
+  - test
+  - intro
+  - "sample-post,readability,test,intro"
 comments: true
 share: true
+published: true
+acfe: true
 ---

-Date: Monday, July 28th, 2014

-*Dependent on sufficient bookings, requires a minimum of 10 enrolees*

-Time: 9AM - 3:00PM

-Cost: $130 - *dependent on numbers*.
-Must book and pay at *least one week prior* as pre-work has to be completed before class commencement.

-Description: Covers all necessary skills and knowledge required to provide First Aid response, life support, management of casualties, and CPR.
+This course covers all the necessary skills & knowledge required to provide first aid response, life support, management of casualty(ies), the incident & other first aiders, until the arrival of medical or other assistance.

+**DAY:** Monday

+**DATE:** March 23rd

+**TIME:** 9 am - 3 pm

+**FEES:** $130.00 (cost dependent on numbers.
+You must book & pay at least one week prior as pre work has to be completed before the start of course.